Verified for authenticity Learn More

 The Challenge

 Since 2018, Kawsay Biological Station has managed the conservation of a forest almost 500 acres in size, next to the Tambopata National Reserve.
 Before 2018, this area was heavily impacted by selective logging, mining, and hunting.
 Since their presence in the area, these activities have remained controlled.
-A group of reintroduced spider monkeys is also found in this forest and Kawsay members are focused on ensuring their viability.
-A large focus of Kawsay’s work is managing the forest through the protection of spider monkeys and involving local students in research and conservation action.

 Urgent Solutions

-The illegal activities continue to occur around our concession, and the risk and threat are present.
-It is important that Kawsay staff, interns, and volunteers maintain a constant presence within the forest, while we carry out patrol activities, study wildlife, and above all, monitor the monkeys.
+The illegal activities continue to occur around the Kawsay concession, and the risk and threat are present.
+It is important that Kawsay staff, interns, and volunteers maintain a constant presence within the forest, while they carry out patrol activities, study wildlife, and above all, monitor the monkeys.
 In doing so, the forest is monitored and illegal activities have stopped altogether.
-Increased access to scientific equipment will help Kawsay members to better the ecological requirements of the spider monkey, and will improve the training experiences of local students.